infrahq/infra/docs/reference/cli-reference.md

 Grant one or more identities access to a destination.

-IDENTITY is one that is being given access.
+IDENTITY is the subject that is being given access.
 DESTINATION is what the identity will gain access to.

 Use [--role] if further fine grained permissions are needed.
 If not specified, user will gain the permission 'connect' to the destination.